 Master of Arts in Liturgical Studies (MALS)

 The Master of Arts in Liturgical Studies (MALS) program at the University of Saint Mary of the Lake (USML) is the same as the MAL program, and it is designed for those who plan to work at parish, diocesan, or secondary education levels.
-In addition to the MAL program, the MAPS is considered an “academic” degree.
+In addition to the MAL program, the MALS is considered an “academic” degree.
 It requires reading knowledge of Latin and one modern foreign language and writing an academic thesis.
 This program may be completed online over two academic years, on campus over five summers, or part-time.

 The MALS is a prerequisite to attaining your PhD, and successful completion of the MALS opens the possibility of further studies at the PhD level.
 With the MALS, you will immerse yourself in a dedicated community that fosters in-depth learning and spiritual formation in the rich Catholic tradition.